Lamden/pixel_whale_docs/setup.md

 ![sep](./static/Add_funds2.png ':size=1000')
 3. On the next screen, click *Confirm Transaction*, you should then receive a pop-up notification that the transaction was successful and the transmission cost in stamps.
 Select *Home*.

 4. Select *Accounts* in the top left of your screen in the Lamden wallet.
-You will see the RocketSwap account now has the TAU deposited.
+You will see the Pixel Whale account now has the TAU deposited.

 **Thats it!
 You have now deposited TAU to your Pixel Whale account.**